BobWritesCode/ci-Project1/TESTING.md

 - The CSS stylesheet will be checked in the [W3C validator](https://jigsaw.w3.org/css-validator/)

 ***
+## Browser testing

+- Chrome - This is the site I have done the most extensive testing on as it has been the site, I have used primarily to build the website, and perform the extensive testing detailed below.
+- Firefox - 1 error was identified on the contact form.
+The Text area box had too many rows and caused it to overflow.
+I set the text area to 2 rows and the problem was solved.
+- Microsoft Edge - No errors identified.
+- Opera - No errors identified.
+- Android (Mobile) - No errors identified.

+***
 ## CSS Stylesheet

 The CSS stylesheet passed with no errors found.